Hot News: Keeping Huskies Cool and Hydrated When Temperatures Rise

 As promised above, some of our affiliate links to other sizes of the Kool Collars:

-And we're also joining in the "Summer" Pet Parade, hosted by Rascal & Rocco, Bionic Basil, our co-host, Owned by a Husky, and Barking from the Bayou!
+And we're also joining in the "Summer" Pet Parade, hosted by Rascal & Rocco, Bionic Basil, and Barking from the Bayou!
 Be sure to visit them and their hoppers!